evalEmpire/gitpan/README.md

 Gitpan will automatically pull new releases from CPAN, you don't have to do anything.

+When does Gitpan update?
+-

-Updates are currently suspended pending a rewrite to make Gitpan more maintainable.
+Updates happen about once a week.
+We hope to make them daily.

 Where can I get a list of all the repositories?